modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1900/Walter Benjamin/works/The Work of Art in the Age of Mechanical Reproduction.md

 	- Humanity, which in Homer's day provided a spectacle for the gods of Olympus, has now become one for itself.
 	- Its alienation from itself has reached a point where it now allows its own destruction to be savoured as an aesthetic pleasure of the first order.

-- Given the kind of aestheticization of politics that Fascism pursues, Communism's reply is to politicize art.
+- Given the kind of [[Aestheticization of Politics|aestheticization of politics]] that Fascism pursues, Communism's reply is to politicize art.

 [back to top](#contents)